bitsnark/bitsnark-lib/README.md

 6. In case of discrepancy, the verifier can publish a challenge transaction<sup>*</sup> and claim the prover's stake if and only if the result published by the prover is shown to be incorrect
 7. If this doesn't happen within an agreed-upon time window, the prover can claim his own stake back and the proof is considered valid

-\* <sub>Because reacting to a challenge initiated by a verifier forces the prover to pay transaction fees for his part of the protocol, the verifier is required to add a participation fee to the challenge transaction.
+\* <sub>Because reacting to a challenge initiated by a verifier forces the prover to pay transaction fees for his part of the protocol, the verifier is required to add a challenge fee to the challenge transaction.
 This fee is transferred to the prover immediately.
-It should be equal to or higher than the cost of the prover's reaction, but significantly lower than the prover's stake.</sub>
+It should be equal to or higher than the cost of the prover's response, but significantly lower than the prover's stake.</sub>

 In many cases it is possible and desirable to bind some of the protocol transactions to outputs of other, non-protocol transactions, hinging those transactions on the outcome of the protocol transactions (i.e. letting the prover unlock some previously locked funds only by supplying a proof that the verifier can not refute).

+### Incentives

+Note that the protocol creates a self-defeating prophecy, where provers never lie because they can be easily caught and punished, and the verifiers will never be able to claim prover stakes.
+This means that while the prover stake incentivizes the prover to be honest, it only incentivizes the verifiers when a prover lies, which would only happen if the prover believes that the verifier is not doing their job.
+If anything, the prover stake incentivizes verifier to turn a blind eye and let provers lie some of the time, only occasionally catching them, thus managing to claim a few stakes before the entire ecosystem collapses.
+This means that verifiers *must* have a separate incentive to keep performing the (admittedly trivial) task of verifying the correctness of executions.

+This problem can be handled in different ways in different scenarios.
+In the case of an atomic swap, the incentive is simply the swapped tokens.
+In the case of a 2-way peg, the protocol can be expanded to include multiple provers who are also acting as verifiers, with the shared incentive of being able to move tokens between the two chains and keeping the system honest and healthy.

+It's important to remember that neither the prover stake nor the challenge fee are meant to be a source of income for the participants.
+They are simply a way to ensure that the protocol is used correctly and that the participants are incentivized to act honestly.

 ## Challenge Resolution